igama/xBoilerplate/README.markdown

 php vendor/centralway/xBoilerplate/deploy.php

+Finally, one modification needs to be done to the deployed index.php (public_html/index.php):
+Replace the line:
+ include('../autoload.php');

+with
+ include('../vendor/centralway/xBoilerplate/autoload.php');

 2) Direct check-out (not recommended)

 You can, if you wish, simply download the xBoilerplate zip file and run vagrant from within there, however you will not